wellrestedphp/wellrested/docs/source/router.rst

     $router->register("GET", "/cats/{cat}", $catHandler);

-When the router dispatches a route matched by a template route, it provides the extracted variables as an associative array.
-To access a variable, call the request object's ``getAttribute`` method method and pass the variable's name.
+When the router dispatches a route matched by a template route, it provides the extracted variables as request attributes.
+To access a variable, call the request object's ``getAttribute`` method and pass the variable's name.

 For a request to ``/cats/molly``:

 .. code-block:: php

-    $catHandler = function ($request, $response, $next) {
     $name = $request->getAttribute("cat");
     // molly
-        ...
-    }

 Template routes are very powerful, and this only scratches the surface.
 See `URI Templates`_ for a full explanation of the syntax supported.